What makes an image realistic?: Universal Critics

 where $S(\x)$ is \textit{Solomonoff's probability} \citep{solomonoff1960prob} and requires some explanation.
 Consider the set of all discrete probability distributions implementable in a programming language of your choice.
 Each program corresponds to a sequence of bits and we are free to interpret those bits as a natural number.
 In other words, the set of computable probability distributions is countable and we can assign each such distribution $Q_n$ a number $n$. $S$ is a mixture of all of these.
 The choice of weights $\pi_n$ is not critical for now and we can choose $\pi_n \propto 1/n^2$ or $\pi_n = 2^{-C(n)}$ where $C(n)$ is the number of bits assigned to $n$ by some universal code.

 A similar argument holds for continuous sample spaces \citep[Chapter 4.5]{li1997intro}.
-That is, there is a corresponding $S$ for continuous sample spaces which sums over measures, or lower semicomputable semimeasures\footnote{A semimeasure is a measure which integrates to a value less than 1. $S$ itself is an example of a semimeasure, meaning $\sum_\x S(\x) < 1$.
-This is due to the \textit{halting problem} causing some $n$ to correspond to programs which never stop running.
+That is, there is a corresponding $S$ for continuous sample spaces which sums over measures, or lower semicomputable semimeasures\footnote{A semimeasure integrates to a value less or equal 1. $S$ itself is an example of a semimeasure with $\sum_\x S(\x) < 1$.
+This is due to the \textit{halting problem} causing some unknowable set of indices $n$ to correspond to programs which never stop running.
 For these $n$, we set $Q_n(\x) = 0$.} to be precise.
 A measure is \textit{semicomputable} if it can be approximated from below to arbitrary precision, that is, it is enough to be able to compute approximations of a measure for it to be included in the mixture $S$.
 For simplicity, we will focus on discrete spaces even though continuous spaces are relevant in practice if we want to optimize for realism.

 For a more thorough treatment of these concepts, see the excellent introduction to Kolmogorov complexity by \citet{li1997intro}.
 Here we will try to not get hung up on technical details since we are ultimately interested in practical applications and---as some readers may already rightfully object---Kolmogorov complexity and $S$ are uncomputable.
 Nevertheless, we will argue that universal critics as defined in Eq.~\ref{eq:uc} correctly formalize realism, and that it is useful to understand practical approaches as (good or bad) approximations of it---similar to how deriving Bayesian posteriors is useful even when they are intractable since they can guide us towards better approximations.